 Trojans put their five-meet win streak over the Bruins on the line on Senior Day.

-Victoria Ishimatsu, an NCAA and Pac-12 champion diver, five-time All-American and four-time Pac-12 Women's Diver of the Year, is in her first year as a USC volunteer assistant diving coach in 2012-13.
+NCAA champion Victoria Ishimatsu, a five-time All-American, seven-time Pac-12 title winner and the only four-time Pac-12 Women's Diver of the Year is in her third year as a volunteer assistant coach at USC.

-2010: Ishimatsu, as a 2010 sophomore, had a fantastic season, capping it off with a pair of All-American performances at the NCAA Championships and her second consecutive Pac-10 Women's Diver of the Year award.
+Ishimatsu, as a 2010 sophomore, had a fantastic season, capping it off with a pair of All-American performances at the NCAA Championships and her second consecutive Pac-10 Women's Diver of the Year award.
 She first finished fifth on 1-meter springboard (329.15) for the second year in a row and then earned her first All-American honor on 3-meter with a fourth-place finish (357.15), becoming USC's first two-time All-American diver since 2006.
-She also scored on platform, taking 10th (270.40) ...
+She also scored on platform, taking 10th (270.40).
 At the 2010 Pac-10 Championships, Ishimatsu won her first title on 1-meter (332.80) and won the 3-meter (381.15) for the second year in a row.
-She was fifth on platform (258.20) and earned Pac-10 Diver of the Meet honors ...
+She was fifth on platform (258.20) and earned Pac-10 Diver of the Meet honors.
 At the 2010 Zone E Championships, she won both springboards as well ...
-She was a two-time Pac-10 Women's Diver of the month for November and February ...
-After the season, Ishimatsu teamed with former teammate Ariel Rittenhouse to win the bronze medal in women's synchronized 3-meter in the final stage of the FINA/Li-Ning Diving World Series meet in Veracruz, Mexico.
+She was a two-time Pac-10 Women's Diver of the month for November and February.
+After the season, Ishimatsu teamed with teammate Ariel Rittenhouse to win the bronze medal in women's synchronized 3-meter Tuesday in the final stage of the FINA/Li-Ning Diving World Series meet in Veracruz, Mexico.

-2008: Ishimatsu took a year off before entering college to prepare for the 2008 U.S. Olympic Trials and trained at the U.S. Diving National Training Center ...
+Ishimatsu took a year off before entering college to prepare for the 2008 U.S. Olympic Trials and trained at the U.S. Diving National Training Center.
 At the Trials, she was sixth on 3-meter, qualifying for the U.S. Diving Olympic Selection Camp.
-She was up for consideration for the second U.S. slot on 3-meter for the Olympics, but was not selected ...
-At the 2008 U.S. Senior Nationals, she won the 1-meter springboard and was eighth on 3-meter ...
+She was up for consideration for the second U.S. slot on 3-meter for the Olympics, but was not selected.
+At the 2008 U.S. Senior Nationals, she won the 1-meter springboard and was eighth on 3-meter.
 She also won the 1- and 3-meter springboard at the 2008 USA Junior Nationals.